smushy64/museum/docs/build.md

     - [Visual Studio](#visual-studio)

 ## Requirements
-Currently, only Windows is supported as a build target
+Currently, only windows is supported as a build target.

+The linux platform layer has been written in past commits but I've decided it's better to just focus on one platform layer for the time being.

 ### Common requirements
 - clang 16.0.5 [^1]